 Call for Papers: ALS2021, La Trobe University, Melbourne, 7-9 Dec 2021

-The annual conference of the Australian Linguistic Society will be held at La Trobe University in Melbourne (Bundoora), from Tuesday 7th December to Thursday 9th December 2021.
+The annual conference of the Australian Linguistic Society will be held online, hosted by La Trobe University, from Tuesday 7th December to Thursday 9th December 2021.
 The fifth Language Variation and Change – Australia workshop (LVC-A 5) will be held concurrently on Monday 6th December and Tuesday 7th December.

 We invite submissions from all fields of Linguistics and Applied Linguistics for presentations in the general sessions (20 minutes plus 5 minutes for questions), for posters, and for presentations within one of the following organised sessions (descriptions linked from each session name):